Loader Image

 Fun facts about Friday the 13th

-1. Second study made by Otis, a famous elevator manufacturer, for every building with a 13th floor, six others “jump” directly to the 14th.
+1. Second study Made by Otis, a famous elevator manufacturer, for every building with a 13th floor, six others “jump” directly to the 14th.

 2. There is a name to define the aversion to the number 13: triskaidekaphobia.